Pizza party for potential donors Feb. 9 as crowdfunding effort to support research continues.

 Many combat veterans suffer hearing loss from blast waves that makes it difficult to understand speech in noisy environments – a condition called auditory dysfunction – which may lead to isolation and depression.
 There is no known treatment.

-Building on promising brain-training research at UC Riverside related to improving vision, researchers at UC Riverside and the National Center for Rehabilitative Auditory Research are developing a novel approach to treat auditory dysfunction by training the auditory cortex to better process complex sounds.
+Building on promising brain-training research at UC Riverside related to improving vision, researchers at UCR and the National Center for Rehabilitative Auditory Research are developing a novel approach to treat auditory dysfunction by training the auditory cortex to better process complex sounds.

 “This is exploratory research, which is extremely hard to fund,” said Aaron Seitz, UCR professor of neuropsychology.
 “Most grants fund basic science research.
 We are creating a brain-training game based on our best understanding of auditory dysfunction.
 There’s enough research out there to tell us that this is a solvable problem.
 These disabled veterans are a patient population that has no other resource.”